A new solo exhibition by London-based artist Esther Teichmann.

 The exhibition plunges the audience into an alternate orphic world, moving within womb-like spaces of beds, swamps, caves and grottos, in search of a primordial return.
 The photographic images slip in and out of darkness, evoking a liquid space of night.
 Cloaked in dripping inks and bathed in subtle hues, the bodies depicted are sensuous but seemingly beyond reach, entangled with narratives of loss and desire.

 Storytelling plays a central role in Teichmann’s practice, exploring the relationship between image and language.
-This exhibition is accompanied by a written text, available in the gallery, and a filmic installation, Fulmine.
-Within this installation figures move towards one another with a languid urgency, promising an arrival that is never witnessed.
-Teichmann filmed canoeist Carlos Tapuy in the Amazon, travelling with him daily on his journeys in silent meditation.
-In a curtained boat-bed, dancer Sophia Wang moves in an auto–erotic continual motion as though underwater or in a dream.
-An original string quartet score composed by Deirdre Gribbin accompanies their journey.
+This exhibition is accompanied by a written text, available in the gallery.
+In the filmic installation Fulmine, dancer Sophia Wang moves in an auto–erotic continual motion in a curtained boat-bed, as though underwater or in a dream.
+This is accompanied by an original string quartet score composed by Deirdre Gribbin.